 3. By their wickedness, they gladden the king, and with their lies, princes.

 4. They are all adulterers; they are like an oven, heated by a baker, who stops getting up after kneading the dough until it is leavened.

 5. By day, they made our king and rulers sick, inflamed with wine.
 He reached out his hand to scorners.

 6. For they have prepared their hearts, as with the oven, while they lie in wait.
 Their baker sleeps through the night.
 In the morning, it is burning like a flame of fire.

 7. They are all hot as the oven, and they devour their judges.
 All their kings have fallen.
 There is no one among them calling on me.

 8. Ephraim has mingled himself with the nations; Ephraim is an unturned cake.

-10. The pride of Israel testifies on his face, but they do not return to Jehovah their God, nor seek Him in all this.
+10. The pride of Israel shows on his face, but they do not return to the

 12. When they go, I will spread out my net over them.
 I will bring them down like birds of the sky.
-I will chasten them as a testimony to their congregation.
+I will chasten them, as a testimony to their congregation.

 ¶13.
 Woe to them, for they have fled from me!
-Destruction for them, for they have rebelled against me – yes, I who would rescue them – and yet they speak lies about me!
+Destruction to them, for they have rebelled against me – yes, I who would rescue them – and yet they speak lies about me!

 15. Though I trained and strengthened their arms, they devise evil against me.

-1. Set a trumpet to your mouth.
+1. Set a shofar to your mouth!
 He will come like an eagle against the house of the

 2. Ah, Israel!
 They will cry out to me, “My God, we know you!”